jeffcole/gluefun/README.rst

 GlueFun
 =======

-GlueFun is an application that ranks how compatible you are with your friends, according to your/their likes and dislikes on the TV/movie social network GetGlue_.
+GlueFun is an application that ranks how compatible you are with your friends according to your/their likes and dislikes on the TV/movie social network GetGlue_.

 Features and Examples